 - Once the respective waiver letter is approved by the MIAO, the Agency signs the final waiver, notifies the award recipient and posts the final waiver letter on their approved waivers website.

-For more information on the Domestic Content waiver requirements and the submission process, refer to the Code of Federal Regulations section 184.7, titled “Federal Agency’s Issuance of a Buy American Preference Waiver.”
+For more information on the domestic content waiver requirements and the submission process, refer to the Code of Federal Regulations section 184.7, titled “Federal Agency’s Issuance of a Buy American Preference Waiver.”
 Currently, award recipients must send a waiver request for a product that pertains to the covered agencies.

-BABAA Compliance Procedures and Best Practices
+BABAA Compliance Procedures and Recommended Practices

-By adhering to these best practices, companies can maximize their eligibility for financial assistance.
-To ensure compliance with BABA, manufacturers and contractors should perform the following action steps:
+To establish compliance with BABA, manufacturers and contractors should perform the following action steps:

-- Assess products for compliance with BABA’s Domestic Content requirements.
+- Assess products for compliance with BABA’s domestic content requirements.

 - Replace non-compliant suppliers, where possible.

-- Implement and enhance procedures, processes and systems for reporting, product costing and monitoring the origins.
+- Implement and enhance procedures, processes and systems for reporting, product costing, and monitoring the origins.

 - Include BABA requirements in contracts and purchase orders.